|

 11. millenarian

-relating to or believing in the millennium of peace and happiness
+relating to an end time of peace and happiness

 Millenarian fantasies -- the belief, the crazed hope, that the end is at hand -- spring from what we might call the Fallacy of the Round Number.